-To make required or suggested readings available to your class, you may use electronic reserves (e-reserves), print reserves, or both.
-Based on patterns of use and to further the interest of sustainability, the Library endorses the use of e-reserves.
+To make readings available to your class, you may use electronic reserves (e-reserves), print reserves, or both.
+In the interest of sustainability and student usability, the Library recommends e-reserves.
 Media materials may also be put on reserve.

 How to place items on reserve

 - Sending your syllabus helps us prioritize material so that those items needed first are processed first.

 - Processing takes 48 hours.
 Please allow this amount of time before announcing reserves to your classes.
 Obtaining copyright clearance takes time, so please submit reserves as early as possible.